solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 -   You cannot cluster enable `Basic` or `Standard` tiers so migrating via cluster failover is not an option.
-You can cluster enable a premium instance but it will become part of its own cluster and you cannot use it to cluster failover.
+You can cluster enable a premium instance, but it will become part of its own cluster and you cannot use it to cluster failover.

 -   Once you cluster enabled the premium instance, it will communication